lab1092/blender-manual_ja/manual/lighting/indirect_lighting.rst

 Bounces
    Number of inderect deffuse light bounces.

-The :guilabel:`Gather` panel contains settings for the inderect lighting quality.
+The *Gather* panel contains settings for the inderect lighting quality.
 Note that these settings also apply to Environment Lighting and Ambient Occlusion.